hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 ## The Match Event

-Make an new event.
-This simple event will take one string that represents the shortCode of the match it's suppose to make.
-We'll name this event findMatch and the Cloude code will be:
+Make a new event.
+This simple event will take one string that represents the shortCode of the match it's supposed to make.
+We'll name this event findMatch and the Cloud Code will be:

 ```
 //Get shortCode